Portraying cancer through art

 These powerful images are self-portraits created by young people who have been through cancer treatment.Their work is part of unique arts/health research project that uses the medium of photography to help them express their feelings about their experiences.

-Kris Smith, a teaching academic in the School of Creative Arts at the University of Newcastle, is the sole arts academic working on the interdisciplinary Growing Up With Cancer Project, funded by the Australian Research Council.
+Kris Smith, a teaching academic in the School of Creative Industries at the University of Newcastle, is the sole arts academic working on the interdisciplinary Growing Up With Cancer Project, funded by the Australian Research Council.
 The multi-institution project, led by the Centre for Values and Ethics and the Law in Medicine at the University of Sydney, draws on the expertise of practitioners and researchers from health, medical and creative backgrounds.

 For Smith, who is also a Fine Arts graduate of the University of Newcastle and an exhibiting artist, the project combines his interests in photo media and working with young people.